julianl05/506-final-project/README.md

 - Result: 1,369 daily weather values

 **3. Calendar Features:**
-- Created CSV manually with federal holidays (44 days) using Python holidays module
+- Created CSV manually with federal holidays (44 days) using getCalendarFeatures.py script
-- Added BU academic breaks using university calendar (599 days across all breaks)
+- For academic breaks, used BU academic calendar (599 days across all breaks)
 - Included `day_of_week` (0=Monday, 6=Sunday) for each date
 - Result: 1,461 days with calendar features